 This is an extreme (but not rare) case, but the judicious use of the tools available in Adobe Photoshop helps to resolve these unpleasant effects in many cases.

 But what is the difference between an acquisition without and with glycerine?

-In the two images below, you see a photo of a subject that is closer to the edge of amber with a hemispherical surface (worst condition to obtain good images).
-I have used both images in the same lighting conditions and no corrections have been applied to improve the contrast, the sharpness, to eliminate the noise, and remove the defects present on the surface.
+In the two images below, you see a photo of a subject that is closer to the edge of amber with a hemispherical surface (the worst condition to obtain good images).
+I have used both images in the same lighting conditions and no corrections have been applied to improve the contrast, and the sharpness, eliminate the noise and remove the defects present on the surface.